paulhklam1122/studio_client_python/README.md

 If you're receiving an error in the 400 response range follow these steps:

--   Double check the data and ID's getting passed to Genesis
+-   Double check the data and ID's getting passed to Studio
 -   Ensure your API key is correct
 -   Log and check the body of the response